Hydrotoast/Shelling/README.md

-**ShellingSegregation** is a Julia implementation for simulating Shelling's Segregation Model.
+**Shelling** is a Julia implementation for simulating Shelling's Segregation Model.

 Usage
 =====